LiveViewTech/lvt-public-api/examples/webhooks/README.md

 ## Creating a webhook

 After a URL has been tested, the webhook can then be created.
 The create command is similar to the simple test command but it has an extra `enabled` field.
 The URL is tested regardless of the `enabled` value.
-The only difference is that the URL will immediately receive event messages if `enabled` is `true`.
+The only difference is that the URL will immediately receive notifications if `enabled` is `true`.
 A webhook can be enabled or disabled at any time using the `PATCH /webhooks/{webhookId}` endpoint.

 ## Updating a webhook

-The only difference from a typical REST `PATCH` command is that if the `url` is changed, or the `enabled` state is set from `false` to `true`, a test event must be responded to with an HTTP `2XX` status code in order for the update operation to be executed.
+The only difference from a typical REST `PATCH` command is that if the `url` is changed, or the `enabled` state is set from `false` to `true`, a test notification must be responded to with an HTTP `2XX` status code in order for the update operation to be executed.

 ## Error handling and retries